-From salted codfish and hearty stews to baked desserts and more, here are some top Portuguese foods with recipes so you can make them yourself.
+From salted codfish and hearty stews to baked desserts and more, we share some top Portuguese foods with recipes so you can make them yourself.

 Portugal’s top dishes are world-famous for being tasty yet distinctive.
 The country’s food showcases its history too; from the invasion by the Moors in the eighth century to its days as a maritime colonial power beginning in the 15th century.
-Portugal’s geography also plays a key role in local cuisine; with the sea surrounding the country on two sides, it’s no surprise that seafood generally tops the menu.
+Portugal’s geography also plays a key role in local cuisine.
+With the ocean surrounding the country on two sides, it’s no surprise that seafood generally tops the menu.
 As you travel around, you will find plenty of regional versions of many popular Portuguese dishes.
 However, there are some regional specialties to seek out, too.

 Traditional Portuguese food is based on fish, seafood, and meat (especially pork) which is grilled, fried, or cooked up in stews and casseroles.
 Common side dishes include potatoes, rice, and simple salads.
 The country is also well-known for its rich and sweet desserts.
-Here are some of the top foods you are likely to discover, with recipes to try at home.
+To give you an idea of what culinary treats are in store, here are some of the top dishes that you are likely to discover, along with recipes to try at home.

 Do you know your bacalhau from your caldo verde?
 Take your Portuguese cooking further with the language-learning app Babbel.
 Its range of professionally-made Portuguese language courses will get you reading Portuguese recipes before you can say pastéis de nata.
 Download Babbel today and get stuck in.